Menu

 Before delving into my studies in London, I embarked on a 6-month traineeship with the European Anti-Fraud Office (OLAF) of the European Commission.
 In a candid moment, my supervisor revealed that my international background and education, particularly my recent internship with the ITC KC, positioned me as a standout candidate among my peers.
 These experiences deepened my understanding of European foreign policy.

-Following my master's degree, I pursued a 6-month New York internship with the Uni.
+Following my master's degree, I pursued a 6-month New York internship with the UN.
 My role within the Third Committee of the UN General Assembly allowed me to witness the intricate dynamics of intergovernmental negotiations, providing invaluable insights into the formation of multilateral agreements.

 After my time at the UN, I returned to London and began a remarkable 7-year journey with Liberal International in London, UK, where I served as the Head of its Human Rights Program.
 As the global federation of liberal and progressive democratic parties, LI offered a unique platform for me to immerse myself in international politics and extend support to liberal movements worldwide, even in authoritarian countries.

 For the past 4 years, I have served as the Senior International Relations Manager at GSMA, the global trade association for the mobile industry.
 In this capacity, I actively advocate for and champion GSMA's policy recommendations for digital gender inclusion.
-I also oversee global initiatives to reduce the gender gap in digital skills and leadership roles.Top of FormBottom of Form
+I also oversee global initiatives to reduce the gender gap in digital skills and leadership roles.

 As part of my role, I proudly Co-Chair the Skills Coalition of EQUALS Global Partnership for Gender Equality in the Digital Age, a global public-private partnership co-founded by GSMA in 2016 with organizations including the International Telecommunication Union, International Trade Center, UN Women, and UN University.